djhan/SRHotKeyManager/README.md

 ## SRGlobalHotKeyManager

-If your app requires hot key when not focusing, use this.
+If your app requires hot key to trigger when app not focusing, use this.

 ```Swift
 let keyEvent = SRKeyEvent(keyString: "A", command: true)